Boxing Day Dip: Sunderland's Boxing Day dip

 It is held at Seaburn beach in Sunderland and it attracts one thousand dippers every year.
 Up to five thousand spectators turn out to witness the dip, including the City’s Mayor and Mayoress.
 Originating in 1974 the dip is one of the oldest events in the country.
 The dip of 2004 raised nearly £60,000 for charity, with several teams taking part.

 North Sea Volunteer Lifeguards' Boxing Day swim at Whitley Bay

-A swim or dip in the sea over the festive period (be it Christmas, Boxing Day, or New Year) is a traditional event for many lifeguard clubs across the UK.
-With sea temperatures ranging anywhere from 4 °C to 10 °C.North Sea Volunteer Lifeguards (NSVL) has held a Boxing Day swim every year since the club's formation in 1998, jumping in the North Sea from their base at Whitley Bay on the north-east coast of England.
-The event started off and continues to be one of the year's biggest social gatherings of the club, with members travelling from far distances.
+A swim or dip in the sea over the festive period (be it Christmas, Boxing Day, or New Year) is a traditional event for many lifeguard clubs across the UK, despite sea temperatures ranging anywhere from 4 °C to 10 °C.North Sea Volunteer Lifeguards (NSVL) has held a Boxing Day swim every year since the club's formation in 1998, jumping in the North Sea from their base at Whitley Bay on the north-east coast of England.
+The event continues to be one of the year's biggest social gatherings of the club, with members travelling from far distances to participate.